Worcestershire

+The River Severn flows through the centre of the county from north to south, forming a wide plain.
+The southwest of the county contains part of the Malvern Hills, a National Landscape which contains Worcestershire Beacon, at 425 m the county's highest point.
+The southeast contains a small part of the Cotswolds, and in the northwest is part of the Wyre Forest, a national nature reserve.

+There is some evidence of Roman occupation in Worcestershire; the area later became part of the Anglo-Saxon kingdom of Hwicce, and then Mercia.
+Worcestershire was constituted as a county around 927, as the Kingdom of England formed.
+During the High Middle Ages the county was the site of the Battle of Evesham, in which Simon de Montfort was defeated, and in 1651 the Battle of Worcester was the last major engagement of the Wars of the Three Kingdoms.
+During the Industrial Revolution the north of the county was part of the Black Country, a major manufacturing centre, Kidderminster became famous for carpet production, and Worcester for porcelain.

 Location

 The county borders Herefordshire to the west, Shropshire to the north-west, Staffordshire only just to the north, West Midlands to the north and north-east, Warwickshire to the east and Gloucestershire to the south.
 The western border with Herefordshire includes a stretch along the top of the Malvern Hills.
 At the southern border with Gloucestershire, Worcestershire meets the northern edge of the Cotswolds.
 Two major rivers flow through the county: the Severn and the Avon.

 History

 The geographical area now known as Worcestershire was first populated at least 700,000 years ago.
 The area became predominantly agricultural in the Bronze Age, leading to population growth and more evidence of settlement.
 By the Iron Age, hill forts dominated the landscape.
 Settlement of these swiftly ended with the Roman occupation of Britain.

 The Roman period saw establishment of the villa system in the Cotswolds and Vale of Evesham.
 Droitwich (Salinae) was probably the most important settlement in the county in this period, due to its product of salt.
 There is also evidence for Roman settlement and industrial activity around Worcester and King's Norton.